jsfix-ci/redux-data-collections/docs/createCollectionReducer.md

 ## Example 1: No relationships
 You can create a collection reducer simply by passing a type.
 This is used by the reducer as an item type.
 The reducer will filter out actions that do not match the type.
 It expects actions to have an `action.meta.type` that equals the collection type.
 This is useful because all of your actions can be shared among all collections &mdash; they all have the same interface.

 Here we're creating a collection called "media".
-This collection will only store items with a type of media, like: `type === item.type`.
+This collection will only store items with a type of media.

 ```js
 // src/modules/media/index.js